crescenciolima/crescenciolima.github.io/_pages/students.md

 ---

-I am continuously looking for good people to join my research group, at all levels: undergraduate students (urop), M.S students, Ph.D. students, Postdocs, or research programmers.
+I am continuously looking for good people to join my research group, at all levels: undergraduate students, M.S students, Ph.D. students, Postdocs, or research programmers.

 <!-- Read more [here](/pos-graduacao) if interested.